About NSSL: Events

 June 18, 2010.
 A review of successful meteorological programs in Oklahoma, including contributions made by Dr. Jeff Kimpel, and a look into the future of severe weather research.

 February 17–19, 2009.
-Laboratory scientific reviews are conducted periodically to evaluate the quality, performance and importance of research conducted in OAR laboratories relative to both internal and external interests, and to help strategically position the laboratory in its planning of future science.
-This review covered the previous ten years of NSSL research in weather radar, severe weather forecasts and warnings and hydrometeorology.
+Similar to the review in 2015, this review covered the previous ten years of NSSL research in weather radar, severe weather forecasts and warnings and hydrometeorology.

 April 12, 2002.
 The Norman Doppler radar was celebrated on April 12, 2002 and was taken down later that month to make way for the phased array radar testbed that was later constructed on the site.
 The images in this slideshow represent the history of NSSL’s Doppler radar research from 1971 until 1992.